LostHQ/LostKit-Electron/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU Public License v3.0